Mortimyrrh/Mycelia-Fabric/README.md

-# Fabric Example Mod
+# Mycelia 1.16.4

-## Setup
+## Info

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This mod is curently under development, check back soon.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT license.
+Feel free to learn from it and copy bits in your own projects.